 7. Please refer to the Tennis Regulations regarding:

 - a.
-Uniforms- hats/visors, as well as shirts, shorts, and dresses are considered part of the uniform and uniform regulations shall apply. - b.
+Uniforms- hats/visors, as well as shirts, shorts, and dresses are considered part of the uniform and uniform regulations shall apply.
+Headwear worn for religious or medical purposes is permitted. - b.
 Code of Conduct

 2020 Tournament Schedule